vmallet/ida-plugins/README.md

 * [Docker IDA](https://github.com/intezer/docker-ida): Run IDA Pro disassembler in Docker containers for automating, scaling and distributing the use of IDAPython scripts.<br>
 _Updated: 2017 11 19 &nbsp;&nbsp; Language: Python_

+* [doelf](https://github.com/antonpasm/doelf): A plugin for IDA Pro to export the symbols recognized to the ELF symbol table.
+It can create an ELF with debug information from any dump file.<br>
+_Updated: 2022 05 31 &nbsp;&nbsp; Language: Python_

 * [dotNIET](https://github.com/synacktiv/dotNIET): Import missing symbols (usually few thousands) which are resolved at runtime by .NET Native compiled binaries.
 These symbols lie in SharedLibrary.dll and are not exported by this one.<br>
 _Updated: 2021 06 30 &nbsp;&nbsp; Language: Python_